 4 Surprising Things You Did Not Know About Bengal Cats

-My boyfriend Chris and I recently decided add a new addition to our family—our cat family that is.
+My boyfriend, Chris, and I recently decided to add a new addition to our family—our cat family, that is.
 We already own a Russian Blue named Katniss and decided to get a more exotic breed this time around.
 We purchased a Bengal cat named Suki about three months ago.
 Turns out, there is a lot to learn about Bengal cats!

-Suki is such a sweet house cat and so lovable.
-She love to climb, often enjoy playing in water, sleep in my lap when I work, adores Katniss, and has quickly worked her way into our hearts.
+Suki is a sweet, anlovable house cat.
+She loves to climb, often enjoys playing in water, sleeps in my lap when I work, adores Katniss, and has quickly worked her way into our hearts.
 I mean, look at how cute she is!

-If you are unfamiliar with the breed, Bengal cat breed are a cross between a domestic cat, Ocicat, and a Wild Asian Leopard cat.
+If you are unfamiliar with the breed, the Bengal cat is a cross between a domestic cat, the Ocicat, and the Wild Asian Leopard cat.
 That is where they get those marble patterns!

 About Bengal Cats

 Bengal cats with spotted coats are the most popular.
-Two-tone rosette markings, particularly large and random ones, are highly sought after.
-Also known as house cats that look like mini leopards.
+Two-tone rosette markings, huge and random ones, are highly sought after and also known as house cats that resemble mini leopards.

 Marbled coat patterns are derived from swirling blotched tabby stripes.
-Marble Bengal cats are attractive when they have horizontal flow, random pattern, and asymmetrical pattern.
-The first Marbled Bengal was born in 1987 by Jean Mill (Millwood cattery).
+Marble Bengal cats are attractive when they have a horizontal flow, a random pattern, and an asymmetrical pattern.
+The first Marbled Bengal was born in 1987 by Jean Mill (Millwood Cattery).

 In terms of Bengal pet health, hypertrophic cardiomyopathy and progressive retinal atrophy are significant concerns.
 If exposed, they can also contract feline leukemia.
-Also, testing Bengal Cats before they breed is necessary so that PK-deficient cats do not mate.
+Additionally, testing Bengal Cats before they breed is necessary to prevent PK-deficient cats from mating.
 It is a test that breeders must do on their own.

-But I have learned in the few months that we’ve owned Suki, is that there is more to domestic Bengal cats we did not know about before getting her.
-Take a look at my list of items I bet you also did not know about Bengal cats.
+However, I have learned in the few months that we’ve owned Suki that there is more to domestic Bengal cats than we knew about before getting her.
+Please review my list of items.
+I bet you didn’t know about Bengal cats either.

 1. They have a ton of energy